smartdevicelink/sdl_evolution/proposals/NNNN-new-remote-control-modules-and-parameters.md

 ## Impact on existing code

 RPC changes:
-- Add new AUDIO, LIGHT,HIM_SETTINGS module and corresponding capabilities and control data types to RC APIs.
+- Add new AUDIO, LIGHT, HMI_SETTINGS module and corresponding capabilities and control data types to RC APIs.
-- The proposal has the impact on: SetInteriorVehicleData, GetInteriorVehicleData, OnInteriorVehicleData, GeSystemCapability
+- The proposal has the impact on: SetInteriorVehicleData, GetInteriorVehicleData, OnInteriorVehicleData, GetSystemCapability

 HMI changes:
 - New HMI API parameters support